stungeye/Applied-Math-For-Games-1/docs/05-advanced-javascript/04-array-helpers.md

 ---
-title: Hurray for Arrays
+title: Helpful Array Methods
 parent: Advanced JS Techniques
 nav_order: 4
 ---

 <!--prettier-ignore-start-->
-## Hurray for Arrays
+## Helpful Array Methods
 {: .no_toc }

 Javascript has lots of built in functions that make working with arrays a joy.